mattkgross/PrincPaper/Writeup.md

 12| }
 ~~~~~~~~~~~~~~~~

+From a parsing standpoint, the static_if implementation proves more friendly on the tokenizer, as only one template must be declared and its scoping extends to all three predicate branches of the static_if statement.
+Additionally, only one function must be type casted and tokenized upon compile time - proving to be even more efficient.

 **Community Response**

 To this point, the pros of static_if statements have been outlined.
 However, there are valid claims that have been brought up to challenge the percieved advantages of the static_if statement.
 They center around 3 reccurring design problems: conditionally included statements, conditionally defined interfaces, and constrainted templates.